Season 1, Episode 44

 Shaun Tregoning:

 And so this makes the tape on it really difficult because if you look at a lot of the data, and this is what Bob Casper was talking about at the conference, really if you’re sitting in a situation where you’ve got three blasts and you put back one after the next, after the next untested, the live birth rate, the cumulative live birth rate in that group of patients is actually higher than if you test those embryos and put back selected because you may be throwing out embryos that aren’t actually normal.
-And so it becomes a little bit controversial that we may actually be discarding embryos that are okay and there’s no great evidence in all of the P G T A literature at the moment that we actually have done anything to improve live birth rates by doing this.
+And so it becomes a little bit controversial that we may actually be discarding embryos that are okay and there’s no great evidence in all of the PGTA literature at the moment that we actually have done anything to improve live birth rates by doing this.
 So we have sage fears, but I’m not really, I’m not convinced in my own mind I have a lot of the same reservations Bob Casper has and I have a lot of the same biases.

 Yet they have a an or they have a mosaic embryo and they transfer it and they don’t get pregnant.
 They feel I really should do this again.
 And so you start getting into this never ending spiral of just one more time.
 One more time.
-What I like to call the infertility addiction syndrome. ’cause it’s very much like watching a slot player in at the casino who thinks that that one more dollar in the machine is the one that hits the million bucks.
+What I like to call the infertility addiction syndrome.
+Because it’s very much like watching a slot player at the casino who thinks that that one more dollar in the machine is the one that hits the million bucks.
 No one can tell you it’s not.
 Statistically the likelihood is quite small but it’s not zero.
 And so you start becoming obsessed with the notion of chasing a positive pregnancy test rather than actually completing your goal, which was to have a baby.
-Um, and I often find that you can stop that full bullet train by just putting back an embryo in a patient and if they don’t get pregnant they feel like they have done everything that they can and they are, they move on to closure a lot easier.
+Um, and I often find that you can stop that full bullet train by just putting back an embryo in a patient and if they don’t get pregnant they feel like they have done everything that they can and they move on to closure a lot easier.
 So again, it’s not just always about what the papers say and what the scientific correct or incorrect thing to do is we actually treat the whole human being.
 And sometimes I think we lose sight of that.
 What a lot of patients need is to be able to take that process to conclusion, have an embryo trans mourn, the loss of their own ability to get pregnant and move up.
-And we sometimes take that away from them by not giving them an embr.
+And we sometimes take that away from them by not giving them an embryo.

 Lorne Brown: